Dark-Elektron/CavityDesignHub/docs/_build/html/_sources/quickstart.rst.txt

 Download
 ********

-The CaDH-Library can be downloaded as a `zip-file <https://github.com/Dark-Elektron/CavityDesignHub/archive/refs/heads/master.zip>`_
+The CaDH-Library can be cloned with ``git clone``.
-(latest 'master' branch), cloned with ``git clone`` or embedded with ``git submodule add`` from GitHub.
 GitHub offers HTTPS and SSH as transfer protocols.
 See the :ref:`Download <USING:Download>` page for further details.
-The installation directory is referred to as ``CaDHRoot``.

 +----------+----------------------------------------------------------------------------+
 | Protocol | Git Clone Command                                                          |